Superfan who had met Ariana Grande is among the dead

-London (CNN)On the eve of Ariana Grande's Manchester show, 18-year-old Georgina Callander tweeted at the pop star: "So excited to see u tomorrow," a day later the teen was killed along with 21 others in a bomb attack targeting concertgoers.
+London (CNN)On the eve of Ariana Grande's Manchester show, 18-year-old Georgina Callander tweeted at the pop star: "So excited to see u tomorrow."
+A day later the teen was killed along with 21 others in a bomb attack targeting concertgoers.

 The bombing hit fans as they were leaving the Manchester Arena Monday night following the pop star's final song.